 States

-What is a Brobot State?
+What is a Brobot State?โ

-A state in Brobot is a collection of related objects, including images, regions, and locations.
+A state in Brobot is a collection of related objects, including images, regions, locations, and strings.
 This relationship usually involves space (objects are often grouped together) and time (objects often appear together).
 The defining characteristic of a state is the reliability of expected results: when a state is active, a specific action performed on one of its objects should give the same expected result every time.

 In the formal model, a State (S) is a collection of related GUI elements chosen to model a distinct configuration of the user interface.